tambapps/advent-of-code/README.md

 # Advent Of Code

-Doing the [advent of code](https://adventofcode.com) 2022 using Groovy.
+Doing the [advent of code](https://adventofcode.com) 2022 using Groovy and [V](https://github.com/vlang/v).

-Let's explore features of this programming language
+## Groovy

-Some solutions are to be run using static compilation, for better performance.
+Some solutions are to be run using static compilation for better performance.
 For that add the `--compile-static` argument like in the below example

 ```shell